ddprrt/ddprrt.github.io/_posts/2014-01-13-manageable-sass-components.md

 And this just works really well for JavaScript components, because (at least most of the time) you don't have to make any changes to the library itself.
 Take *jQuery* for example: This is just one file you download from the repo and your done with.

-*Modernizr* is more advanced: ~~Download~~ *Install* the whole repository and build a custom `modernizr.js` depending on the actually used CSS and JS properties without touching the original files.
+*Modernizr* is more advanced: <s>Download</s> *Install* the whole repository and build a custom `modernizr.js` depending on the actually used CSS and JS properties without touching the original files.
 No need to commit all the thousand-something files in your repository.

 Also, Sass/LESS mixing libraries fulfil the requirements for being handled like this.
 But with other CSS -- or rather Sass components -- you have one big obstacle if you want to do so: They are (mostly) meant to be adapted and changed.
 Be it colour values in *[Twitter Bootstrap](https://github.com/jlong/sass-bootstrap)* or font properties in Harry's recent [Typecsset](https://github.com/csswizardry/typecsset).